 - 1. Engage in respectful behavior in the workplace. - 2.
 Model appropriate behavior. - 3.
 Treat others in the workplace with dignity, civility, and respect. - 4.
-Recognize both the intent and impact of their behaviors, and to create and maintain a safe and respectful work environment that demonstrates respect and professionalism. - 5.
-Model and encourage bystander intervention. - 7.
-Hold employees accountable for creating and maintaining a safe and respectful work environment that demonstrates respect and professionalism, and address behaviors that are inconsistent with the expectations described in this policy quickly, and at the first appropriate level.
+Recognize both the intent and impact of their behaviors, and to create and maintain a safe and respectful work environment that demonstrates respect and competence. - 5.
+Model and encourage bystander intervention. - 6.
+Coach, mentor, and advise employees on how to uphold the expectations described in this policy and support employees in their efforts to learn.
+If a supervisor or manager needs assistance, they should contact their HRD business partner. - 7.
+Hold employees accountable for creating and maintaining a safe and respectful work environment that demonstrates respect and competence, and address behaviors that are inconsistent with the expectations described in this policy quickly, and at the first appropriate level. - 8.
+Engage with employees when issues regarding this policy are raised and act promptly.
+If a supervisor or manager needs assistance in determining how to address issues raised, they should contact their HRD business partner.